scuzzydude/asimov/asimov.md

 You might think I mean we should hire Encyclopedist with "good taste" in a selected field, and maybe that would work.
 That might be the way we have to start off.

-Over time, as we gather data over decades through fashion cycles in all segments of creative expression, I think this will be more of an algorithmic approach.
+As we gather data over decades through fashion cycles in all segments of creative expression, I think this will lead to an algorithmic approach.
 I suspect that during hard economic times, genius will hold its value and vanity will lose it.
-From the history of trades and the responsibility tree, we might be able to use data to identify true genius and to foster it.
+From the history of trades and the responsibility tree, we might be able to use this data to identify and foster true genius.

 The budget of asimov available to the Encyclopedists is determined by the engineer.
 How the allotment of asimov is distributed to the individual Encyclopedists shall be determined by the board and management.

-I believe one way to implement this, is for the Foundation to hire independent traders, and have the Foundation mirror their trades in the responsibility domain.
+One way to implement this is for the Foundation to hire independent traders, and have the Foundation mirror their trades in the responsibility domain.
 As these contingent-Encyclopedist do well, the Foundation increases the amount of the mirror.

 # Origins

-Apologies to Italy on this one, but the credit for the Italian-American spark that kindled my imagination is USA, all the way.
+Apologies to Italy on this one, but the credit for the Italian American spark that kindled my imagination is USA, all the way.

 From the beginning of the pandemic, I'd been developing an idea with a friend that was a replacement for banks and the financial industry for businesses.
 Fundamentally, it used dynamic scalability for economies of scale.
 My model was what Amazon did for IT with AWS.
 I read a bunch of economic history as research.

 For several years, my son had been trying to get me to invest in crypto, and as a coder, I understood bitcoin but was fundamentally skeptical.
-I certainly liked the decentralization aspect; I love solutions to problems that don't involve government.
-One the other hand, I had issue with the arbitrary creation of perceived value.
+I liked the decentralization aspect; I love solutions to problems that don't involve government.

+I had issue with the arbitrary creation of perceived value.
 Fundamental to the concept of money is the exchange of value.
 Bitcoin, gold standard and fiat currencies all fail in this regard, and so while I valued the cleverness of the implementation, I didn't think it addressed the most important problem.
 I am not an idealist when it comes to my own money -- I wished I had listened to my son years ago.
 I think bitcoin was around \$300 when he first implored me to invest.

 Coincidently, I'd been having long discussions with my daughter about all the social and political craziness we had to deal with in 2020 with the elections, protests, and the pandemic.
 I blamed social media for of the hyperbole and hysteria.
-I also realized my generation had invented the technology that enabled all this but had not addressed the ethical problems that technology created.
+I realized my generation had invented the technology that enabled all this but had not addressed the ethical problems that technology created.

 One of the core problems that concerned my daughter was wealth inequality.
 My attitude about this could be best summed up by Pink Floyd, "*Money, it's a crime, share it fairly, but don't take a slice of my pie*."
 I'm all for voluntary collectivism, spread the wealth, but I don't trust the government to distribute it.
-Both sides of the political spectrum had ideas about how to solve this, "Trickle down" or "Tax the rich" and neither had ever come close to addressing the core problem, which we both agreed was generational wealth.
+Both sides of the political spectrum had ideas about how to solve this, "Trickle down" or "Tax the rich" and neither had ever come close to addressing the root cause of wealth inequality, which we both agreed was generational wealth.

 After the first draft of the business idea, my friend implored me to add a crypto play.
 I was hesitant, as I didn't want to debase the fundamental idea, and was skeptical of crypto.
 There was one technical problem with my system, and as it turned out, crypto provided an elegant solution.
 In early 2021 I'd been doing a lot of study of crypto from a technical perspective.
 While I was impressed with the technology, I became even more skeptical of its societal value.
 About this time, my wife joined my son in the crypto-craze and proceeded to multiply her initial investment by a hundredfold on paper.
 I'd just turned fifty, so it was as if the universe was telling me, "Give up already, you're old."

 In January 2021, I became disillusioned with the business idea.
-I had tried convincing my daughter that more efficient business systems would reduce barriers to entry and level the playing field and that was true.
+I had tried convincing my daughter that more efficient business systems would reduce barriers to entry and level the playing field.
 Business systems had become exponentially more efficient in my lifetime.
-Yet there was still wealth inequality not only in the United States, where the medium income was high.
-It was even worse in the developing world.
+Yet there was still wealth inequality in the United States, where the medium income was high.
+It was worse in the developing world.
 I was in a funk, disappointed because I still thought my business idea was good -- an effective solution - but I knew it wouldn't be good in my daughter's eyes.

 In April on the nights when I was free from my Rockets penance, my wife and I would watch some Netflix.
 For a couple of nights, we watched *This is a Robbery: The World's Biggest Art Heist*.
 This documentary was about the robbery of the Gardner Museum in Boston in 1990.
 Thirteen pieces were stolen and never recovered, including a Rembrandt and a Vermeer.